Home Citroënët home

 Do NOT include 'Citroen' in your search terms

-This particular car above left and above right employs a styling artifice that would be carried forward to the production SM - the kinked up waistline at the leading edge of the C pillar.
+This particular car above and right employs a styling artifice that would be carried forward to the production SM - the kinked up waistline at the leading edge of the C pillar.

 Since the mid sixties, the Bureau d'Etudes had been working on eliminating body roll - the Achilles Heel of the hydropneumatic suspension system - and to this end, developed a number of prototypes to test their ideas.

-Many of the testbeds were D series cars but an SM was also employed.
+Many of the testbeds were D series cars but in 1973, an SM was also employed.

 This SM prototype, study No 17, was constructed in 1973 from a design brief prepared in 1971.
 The car was lowered by 0,07 m and was also fitted with the fuel injected, 24 valve, 340 bhp engine giving a top speed of 285 kph.